Updated: Nov 21

 I certainly never imagined myself having a few childless days in Miami Beach paid for by my employer, but wonders never cease.

-You could also adapt this if you spend your days at the beach and just want some adult activity after hours :-)
+However, having been to Miami as a family several times on different occasions, I will those favs below for your planning fun.
+You could also adapt this itinerary if you spend your days at the beach (with the kids/ fam) and just want some adult activity after hours :-) 😎 Can't resist.

 I will review the places my co-worker and I visited and give any suggestions for how to spend the least and enjoy the most while in Miami.
 These are not my typical child friendly locations!

 We stayed at :